drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	The Graphical Processing Unit (GPU) is a type of hardware accelerator originally used to significantly improve running video rendering tasks for example in video games through visualizing the two or three dimensional environments the player would be interacting with or rendering vidoes in movies after the addition of visual effects.
-Many different hardware accelerators have been tried and tested for more general use, like Intels Xeon Phis, however the more purpose oriented GPU has prevailed in the market and in performance mainly lead by Nvidia in prevoius years.
-Today, the GPU has gained a more general purporse status with the rise of General Purpose GPU (GPGPU) programming as more and more people have noticed that GPUs are very useful as a general hardware accelerator.
+	The Graphical Processing Unit (GPU) is a type of hardware accelerator originally used to significantly improve running video rendering tasks for example in video games through visualizing the two or three dimensional environments the player would be interacting with or rendering videos in movies after the addition of visual effects.
+Many different hardware accelerators have been tried and tested for more general use, like Intel's Xeon Phis, however the more purpose oriented GPU has prevailed in the market and in performance mainly lead by Nvidia in previous years.
+Today, the GPU has gained a more general purpose status with the rise of General Purpose GPU (GPGPU) programming as more and more people have noticed that GPUs are very useful as a general hardware accelerator.

 	The traditional CPU, based on the Von Neumann architecture, which is built to perform _serial_ tasks , the CPU is built to be a general purpose hardware for performing all tasks a user would demand from the computer.
-In contrast the GPU can't run alone and must be used in conjuction to the CPU.
-The CPU sends compute intructions for the GPU to perform and data commonly passes between the CPU and GPU when performing computations.
+In contrast the GPU can't run alone and must be used in conjunction to the CPU.
+The CPU sends compute instructions for the GPU to perform and data commonly passes between the CPU and GPU when performing computations.

 	#figure(
 		image("images/array_processor.png"),
-		caption: [The _Single Instruction Multiple Threads (SIMT)_ classification, originally known as an _Array Processor_ as illustriated by Michael J. Flynn @FlynnsTaxonomy.
+		caption: [The _Single Instruction Multiple Threads (SIMT)_ classification, originally known as an _Array Processor_ as illustrated by Michael J. Flynn @FlynnsTaxonomy.
 The control unit communicates instructions to the $N$ processing element with each processing element having its own memory.]
 	) <array_proc_img>

-	What makes the GPU increadibly usefull in certain usecases, like the one of this thesis, is its architecture which is build to enable massively parallelisable tasks.
+	What makes the GPU incredibly useful in certain use cases, like the one of this thesis, is its architecture which is build to enable massively parallelizable tasks.
 In Flynn's Taxonomy
 	@FlynnsTaxonomy, the GPUs architecture is based a subcategory of the Single Instruction Multiple Data (SIMD) classification known as Single Instruction Multiple Threads (SIMT) also known as an Array Processor.
-The SIMD classification allows for many proccessing units to perform the same tasks on a shared dataset with the SIMT classification additionally allowing for each processing unit having its own memory allowing for more diverse proccessing of data.
+The SIMD classification allows for many processing units to perform the same tasks on a shared dataset with the SIMT classification additionally allowing for each processing unit having its own memory allowing for more diverse processing of data.

 	Nvida's GPUs take the SIMT model and further develop it.
-There are three core abstractions which allow Nvidia's GPU model to be succesfull; a hierarchy of thread groups, shared memories and synchronization @CUDACPP.
-The threads, which represent the a theoretical proccesses which encode programmed instrcutions, are launched together in groups of 32 known as _warps_.
-This is the smallest unit of physical instructions that is executed on the GPU, in constrast to a single thread of execution which can also be executed but must be run alongside 31 other processes.
+There are three core abstractions which allow Nvidia's GPU model to be successful; a hierarchy of thread groups, shared memories and synchronization @CUDACPP.
+The threads, which represents a theoretical processes which encode programmed instructions, are launched together in groups of 32 known as _warps_.
+This is the smallest unit of physical instructions that is executed on the GPU, in contrast to a single thread of execution which can also be executed but must be run alongside 31 other processes.
 	The threads are further grouped
 	into _thread blocks_ which are used as a way of organising the _shared memory_ to be used by each thread in this thread block.
 And once more the _thread blocks_ grouped into a _grid_.
-This heirarchy of memories and units of instructions allows the GPU be signifancly faster for suitable algorithms than their CPU equivalent.
-Along side the compute and memory hierarchies mentioned the GPU code can also be run asyncronously, to allow for instruction coalescence and contains many more other types of memory storage options which are suitable for more specific tasks ._texture_ and _surface_ memory whose names are derived from their applicaions in video game programming applications have built in interpolation features and _texture_ is read only which allows the developer of code to really increase the performance of their code.
+This hierarchy of memories and units of instructions allows the GPU be significantly faster for suitable algorithms than their CPU equivalent.
+Along side the compute and memory hierarchies mentioned the GPU code can also be run asynchronously,
+	to allow for instruction coalescence and contains many more other types of memory storage options which are suitable for more specific tasks ._texture_ and _surface_ memory whose names are derived from their applications in video game programming applications have built in interpolation features and _texture_ is read only which allows the developer of code to really increase the performance of their code.

 	#figure(
 		image("images/grid_of_thread_blocks.png"),
 		caption: [An illustration of the structure of the GPU programming model.
-As the lowest compute instrcution we have a thread block consisting of a number threads $<=$ 1024.
+As the lowest compute instruction we have a thread block consisting of a number threads $<=$ 1024.
 The thread blocks are contained in a grid.
 			  	  @CUDACPP]
 	) <grid_of_thread_blocks_img>